fyrepenguin/gatsby-zomato/README.md

 ## Features

-- Gets Top Restaurant Details from a city using Zomato API
+- Gets Top Restaurant Details of a city by using Zomato API
 - Shows Rating, Average Price of the Restaurant
 - Gets Google Map Direction of Restaurant
 - Link to Zomato Page of the Restaurant